zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 I found a Census Income data set with information about age and income.
 Logistic regression is a classification algorithm, which means that it predicts which class, or group, a data point is likely to fall into.
 There can be two classes (binomial logistic regression), or more than two classes (multinomial logistic regression).
 In this case, I am finding a relationship between age and monthly income.
-I’m assuming that older people have a higher income than younger people who are newer to the job market and have less experience
+I’m assuming that older people have a higher income than younger people who are newer to the job market and have less experience.

 In this dataset, the only information I have about people’s yearly income is whether it’s less than or equal to 50,000, or greater than 50,000.